Robust Synchronous Reference Frame Phase-Looked Loop (PLL) with Feed-Forward Frequency Estimation

-This paper proposes a novel SRF-PLL architecture enhanced by a robust and model-free frequency estimator introduced in \cite{ruderman2022} to generate the feedforward signal.
-In contrast to several existing techniques, the proposed estimator operates directly on the measured three-phase signals, without the need to model the underlying dynamic system or to introduce additional filtering loops or observers.
-It ensures robustness to the amplitude and frequency variations and, especially, to the measurement noise, and requires only one tuning parameter in addition to a separate design of the conventional SRF-PLL.
-Injecting the robust online frequency estimate into the SRF-PLL loop allows for an accurate frequency and phase locking even in presence of the load transients and frequency variations.
-Remarkable feature is that this is accomplished without increasing the loop order or compromising robustness.
-The proposed implementation of SRF-PLL with feed-forward (SRF-PLL-FF) is real-time executable and does not rely on any pre- or post-processing of the signals.
-We also propose a power-invariant normalization scheme in order to decouple the loop gain from the input amplitude, improving further stability and simplicity of the PLL tuning.
-Experimental evaluations are based on the PMSM phase currents under dynamic speed and torque conditions and confirm that the SRF-PLL-FF scheme significantly outperforms the standard SRF-PLL.
+This paper proposes a novel SRF-PLL architecture enhanced by a robust and model-free frequency estimator, introduced in \cite{ruderman2022}, used to generate the feedforward signal.
+In contrast to several existing techniques, the proposed estimator operates directly on the measured three-phase signals, thus without any need to model the underlying dynamic system or to introduce the additional filtering loops or observers.
+The proposed method ensures robustness to the amplitude and frequency variations and, especially, to the measurement noise, and it requires only one tuning parameter in addition to a separate design of the conventional SRF-PLL.
+Injecting the robust online frequency estimate into the SRF-PLL loop (see the overall block diagram shown later in Fig. \ref{fig:OverallScheme}) allows for an accurate frequency and phase locking even in presence of the load transients and frequency variations.
+Remarkable feature of the proposed approach is that this is accomplished without increasing the loop order and, thus, without compromising its robustness.
+Unlike the other higher-order PLL techniques, i.e. with loop relative degree higher than two, our approach keeps two integrators in the loop, as provided in the seminal work \cite{kaura1997} and still used in the most of industrially operational PLL implementations.
+The proposed implementation of SRF-PLL with feed-forward (denoted as SRF-PLL-FF) is real-time executable and does not require any extensive pre- or post-processing of the signals.
+We also propose a power-invariant normalization scheme, in order to decouple the loop gain from the input amplitude, thus improving further stability and simplicity of the PLL tuning.
+Experimental evaluations are based on the PMSM drive phase currents, under dynamic speed and torque variations, and confirm that the SRF-PLL-FF scheme significantly outperforms the standard SRF-PLL one.

-The remainder of this paper is as follows.
-Section II revisits the SRF-PLL structure with focus on its small-signal modeling and symmetrical optimum design.
+The remainder of the paper is as follows.
+Section II revisits the SRF-PLL structure with focus on its small-signal modeling and symmetrical optimum loop design.
 Section III provides the robust frequency estimator used to generate the feedforward signal.
 Section IV presents the experimental study on a PMSM drive system.
 Concluding remarks are in Section V.